FunnierBe/funnierbe.github.io/_posts/25-02-22-Malapropisms.md

 Back-of-the-Envelope Blunder
 Description: Rough calculations gone rogue.
-Quote: "I did the math on a napkin—it was 90% coffee stains, but added in another half of mustard."
+Quote: "I did the math on a napkin.
+Works out to 90% coffee stains—the other half is ketchup."

 Bias Bloop
 Description: When preconceptions skew the data.
-Quote: "My bias is so strong, it’s practically a Bayesian priest."
+Quote: "My bias was confirmed before -- by now, it’s probably a Bayesian ordained minister."

 Boundary Condition Breakdown
 Description: Edge cases that defy logic.
-Quote: "I tested the limits—turns out they’re limitless."
+Quote: "Test the limits of credulity—have faith that they’re limitless."

 Bug Hunt Hilarity
 Description: Chasing software gremlins.
 Quote: "Found the bug—it was just a feature in disguise."

 Calibration Catastrophe
 Description: When tools betray you.
-Quote: "My scale’s so off, it weighed my hopes at zero."
+Quote: "My scale’s so far off, my hopes are pinned at zero."

 Causation Confusion
 Description: Mixing cause and coincidence.
 Quote: "The rooster crows, so the sun rises—case closed."

 Circular Reasoning Chuckle
 Description: Logic loops that amuse.
 Quote: "It works because it works—trust me, I checked."

 Code Comment Comedy
 Description: Notes that mislead.
 Quote: "Per the comment: ‘This works fine.’
 Spoiler: It doesn’t."